-The average and median scores for this second financial performance variable range from 5.8 to 7.8.
-Some agencies in each category except Prevention and Treatment of Substance Abuse scored 9, indicating very high performance, although no organization received a score of 10.
-The largest concentration of high scores was in the Education, Provision of Basic Necessities, and Services for Children categories, where over one-third of all organizations scored at least 8.
-Four categories-Counselling Services/Crisis Intervention, Prevention and Treatment of Substance Abuse, Provision of Basic Necessities and Services for Children-each had organizations scoring below 2, indicating poor performance.
+The average and median scores for this second financial performance variable range from 6.5 to 7.9.
+Some agencies in each category scored 9, indicating very high performance, although no organization received a score of 10.
+There were no categories, this year, in which organizations scored less than a 2 on Income Independence.
+The largest concentration of high scores was in the Education, Provision of Basic Necessities, Services for Children, and Services for People with Disabilities categories, where over one-third of all organizations scored at least 8.